luigiselmi/flink-kafka-consumer/README.md

 Flink consumer of a Kafka topic.

 ## Description
 The job consumes data from a Kafka topic using Apache Flink for processing.
 A stream coming from a Kafka topic is read within a time window, transformed from a string containing a json array into a Flink tuple in order to be used in an aggregation function (average speed).
 The result is printed to the console.

 ## Documentation
-This project is a component of the pilot that address the 4th H2020 Societal Challenge: Smart Green and Integrated Transport.
+This project is a component of the pilot that addresses the 4th H2020 Societal Challenge: Smart Green and Integrated Transport.
-The pilot will provide a scalable and fault tolerant system to collect, process and store the data from sensors: GPS data from cabs and data from Bluetooth sensors in the city of Thessaloniki, Greece.
+The pilot will provide a scalable and fault tolerant system to collect, process and store the data from taxis equipped with GPS devices from the city of Thessaloniki, Greece.

 ## Dependencies
 The job reads the data from a Kafka topic so Apache Kafka must be installed and run as explained in [Apache Kafka Quick Start](http://kafka.apache.org/documentation.html#quickstart).
 The data stream is fed by a consumer that fetches traffic data from the cabs in Thessaloniki, Greece.
-The software for the producer is available on Github in the [pilot-sc4-kafka-producer](https://github.com/big-data-europe/pilot-sc4-postgis) repositoy.
+The software for the producer is available on Github in the [pilot-sc4-kafka-producer](https://github.com/big-data-europe/pilot-sc4-kafka-producer) repositoy.
 The job depends also on a Rserve server that receives R commands for a map matching algorithm.
-The project for the Rserve is [pilot-sc4-docker-r](https://github.com/big-data-europe/pilot-sc4-docker-r).
+The project for the Rserve is [pilot-sc4-postgis](https://github.com/big-data-europe/pilot-sc4-postgis).
 Finally an instance of Elasticsearch must be started for the storage.

 ## Build
 The software is based on Maven and can be build from the project root folder simply running the command